Arvind2k02/Popx-app-Arvind/README.md

 #### B. Secure User Authentication
 #### C. User Profile Management
 #### D. Responsive Design for Multi-device Support

+#  To Command to run this app is: cd Popx
+## Then: npm start

 Fast and simple app made using ```React```.